Berserk-Games/Tabletop-Simulator-API/docs/events.md

 	```

 !!!example
-	Prevent players drawing more than 2 cards at a time (from this object):
+	Prevent players drawing more than 2 cards at a time (from the script-owner Object):
 	``` Lua
 	function onNumberTyped(player_color, number)
 		if self.type == 'Deck' and number > 2 then